idenng0412/econ1626_ai-future-forecast/forecast.md

 As autonomous systems increasingly substitute for routine workers towards 2030, this productivity–wage gap is likely to widen, with the benefits of automation accruing disproportionately to capital owners and higher-skilled workers.

-## Route Optimisation and Supply CHain Coordination
+## Route Optimisation and Global Supply Chain Coordination

 At the global level, AI-driven coordination systems and route-optimisation technologies analyse traffic conditions, weather disruptions, supplier performance, and delivery schedules to improve decision-making across supply networks.
 By managing increasingly complex supply chains more efficiently, firms can reduce transaction and coordination costs while improving delivery reliability.